How to Add Event List in WordPress (Step-by-Step Guide with Eventin)

 Yes.
 With Eventin, you can use shortcodes and widgets to display an event calendar in the sidebar or any widget area of your theme.

-What’s the best plugin for event listings in WordPress?
+Which plugin is best for event listing in WordPress?

 There are several options, but Eventin stands out for its clean UI, flexibility, and features like recurring events, ticketing, speaker management, and CRM integrations.